alfredbaudisch/alfredbaudisch.com/content/pages/about.md

     -   I like to study and improve in learning abilities in general

-    -   I also like to teach whatever subject I’m currently interested in, which led me to create different YouTube channels, tutorials, and more in the past years.
+    -   I also like to teach whatever subject I'm currently interested in, which led me to create different YouTube channels, tutorials, and more in the past years.

 -   Writing in general